dwshadle/florence-price-catalog/_texts/price-trouble_done_come_my_way.md

 ## Bibliography
 1. Brown, Rae Linda. <a href="https://www.worldcat.org/title/1122800180" target="_blank">*The Heart of a Woman: The Life and Music of Florence B. Price*</a>.
 Music in American Life.
 Urbana: University of Illinois Press, 2020.
 {:.bibliography}

+---
+## Notes
+[^fn1]: This manuscript includes the dedication, "To my friend, Marian Anderson."